curiousoffice/playbook/README.rst

 hurdles, and concerns.
 The goal is that everyone leaves feeling excited and empowered for the week of work to come.

-The agile buddy runs this meeting aiming to:
+The agile master runs this meeting aiming to:

 - Understand how the team feels about last week's progress and what's to come.
 Ask all team members from both sophilabs and the client, "How did you feel about last week?
 How do you feel going into this week?"
 This is less of a recap of the completed work (a better place for a recap being during daily standups) and more a check of how each person feels about the current project.
 Take notes
 - Have each member of the team voice any risks or concerns; after everyone has had the opportunity to bring these up, work together as a group to mitigate these concerns.
 Encourage everyone to voice the same concerns even if they've already been mentioned; it helps prioritize what the team is most concerned about and should spend the most time fixing.
 This is an opportunity to discuss how to improve the process and product we're building together.
 Note who had which concerns and track how we'll be addressing these concerns